Mean-field limit for a class of stochastic ergodic control problems: The setting and the hypotheses

 \begin{remark} There are two important observations to do about the initial conditions chosen in the definition of value function \eqref{eq:mathfrakJ}.
 The first one is that the function $x_0 \longmapsto \inf_{\alpha \in C^1(\mathbb{R}^n,\mathbb{R}^n)}J(\alpha,x_0)$ is almost surely constant in $x_0$ with respect to the Lebesgue measure (see Theorem \ref{theorem_optimalcontrol1}).
 This means that the $\text{ess sup}_{x_0 \in \mathbb{R}^n}$ is used only to exclude a set of measure zero with respect to $x_0$.\\ The second observation is that, although in Section \ref{section_existence} we consider only deterministic initial conditions, it is possible to extend, in a straightforward way, our analysis by considering

-where the process $X_t$ has an initial probability law $\law(X_0)$ which is absolutely continuous with respect to Lebesgue measure of the form $p(x)dx$ and such that $\int_{\mathbb{R}^n}{V(x)p(x)dx}<+\infty$.
-Indeed in both Theorem \ref{theorem_preliminary} and Lemma \ref{lemma_ergodic1} we can replace the deterministic initial condition with a random one, of the previous type, obtaining the corresponding statement.
+where the process $X_t$ has an initial probability law, $\law(X_0)$, which is absolutely continuous with respect to Lebesgue measure of the form $p(x)dx$, with $p$ a positive Lebesgue integrable function on $\mathbb{R}^n$, and such that $\int_{\mathbb{R}^n}{V(x)p(x)dx}<+\infty$.
+Indeed in both Theorem \ref{theorem_preliminary} and Lemma \ref{lemma_ergodic1} (below) we can replace the deterministic initial condition with a random one, of the previous type, obtaining the corresponding statement.
 This fact proves that

-for any $p \in L^1(\mathbb{R}^n)$ where $\mathfrak{J}$ is the same constant as in definition \eqref{eq:mathfrakJ}.
+for any $p \in L^1(\mathbb{R}^n)$, where $\mathfrak{J}$ is the same constant as in definition \eqref{eq:mathfrakJ}.
 In this paper, we decided to treat in detail only the case of deterministic initial conditions in order to simplify the treatment of the general problem. \end{remark}